Dark matter from a complex scalar singlet: The role of dark CP and other discrete symmetries: Acknowledgements

 \section{Acknowledgements}

-This work is partially supported by the FEDER/MCIyU-AEI grant FPA2017-84543-P and by the “Generalitat Valenciana” under grant PROMETEO/2019/087.
-JHG is supported by the Generalitat Valenciana through the GenT Excellence Program (CIDEGENT/2020/020).
-LC and CF are also supported by the ``Generalitat Valenciana'' under the ``GRISOLIA'' and ``ACIF'' fellowship programs, respectively.
+The authors would like to thank David Cerdeño for showing interest regarding light dark matter which motivated us to further look into it.
+This work is partially supported by the grant FPA2017-84543-P funded by FEDER/MCIyU-AEI, grant PID2020-113334GB-I00 funded by\\MCIN/AEI/10.13039/501100011033 and grant PROMETEO/2019/087 funded by the ``Generalitat Valenciana".
+JHG is supported by the ``Generalitat Valenciana" through the GenT Excellence Program (CIDEGENT/2020/020) and grants PID2020-113334GB-I00 and PID2020-113644GB-I00 funded by MCIN/AEI/10.13039/501100011033.
+LC and CF are also supported by the ``Generalitat Valenciana" under the ``GRISOLIA" and ``ACIF" fellowship programs, respectively.